Iran–United States relations: Early relations

+1953 Iranian coup d'état

+Before the coup

 Until the outbreak of World War II, the United States had no active policy toward Iran.
 When the Cold War began, the United States was alarmed by the attempt by the Soviet Union to set up separatist states in Iranian Azerbaijan and Kurdistan, as well as its demand for military rights to the Dardanelles in 1946.
 This fear was enhanced by the loss of China to communism, the uncovering of Soviet spy rings, and the start of the Korean War.

-In 1952 and 1953, the Abadan Crisis took place when Iranian prime minister Mohammed Mossadeq began nationalization of the Anglo-Iranian Oil Company (AIOC).
-Established by the British in the early 20th century, the company shared profits (85% for Britain, and 15% for Iran), but the company withheld their financial records from the Iranian government.
-By 1951, Iranians supported nationalization of the AIOC, and Parliament unanimously agreed to nationalize its holding of, what was at the time, the British Empire's largest company.
-The British government retaliated with an embargo on Iranian oil, which was supported by international oil companies.
-Over the following months, negotiations over control and compensation for the oil were deadlocked, and Iran's economy deteriorated.
+Prime minister Mossadeq

+In 1951, Iran nationalised its oil industry, effectively seizing the assets of the Anglo-Iranian Oil Company (AIOC).
+On 28 April 1951, Mohammad Mosaddegh was elected as Prime Minister by the Parliament of Iran.

-U.S. President Harry S. Truman pressed Britain to moderate its position in the negotiations and to not invade Iran.
-American policies created a feeling in Iran that the United States was on Mossadeq's side and optimism that the oil dispute would soon be settled with "a series of innovative proposals to settle" the dispute, giving Iran "significant amounts of economic aid".
+The British planned to retaliate by attacking Iran, but U.S. President Harry S. Truman pressed Britain to moderate its position in the negotiations and to not invade Iran.
+American policies fostered a sense in Iran that the United States supported Mossadeq, along with optimism that the oil dispute would soon be resolved through "a series of innovative proposals" that would provide Iran with "significant amounts of economic aid."
 Mossadeq visited Washington, and the American government made "frequent statements expressing support for him."

 At the same time, the United States honored the British embargo and, without Truman's knowledge, the Central Intelligence Agency station in Tehran had been "carrying out covert activities" against Mosaddeq and the National Front "at least since the summer of 1952".